-- A pirate, especially one of the freebooters who preyed on Spanish shipping in the West Indies during the 17th century.
+- A pirate, especially one of the freebooters who plundered Spanish shipping in the West Indies during the 17th century.

 - To plunder shipping; act as a buccaneer.

 - To show boldness and enterprise, as in business, often in a reckless or unscrupulous way.